Longleat Safari and Adventure Park: Longleat house and grounds

 Opened to the public in 1949, the house is the ancestral home of the Marquess of Bath.

 Safari Park

 East African Reserve

-The East African Reserve, which contains Rothschild's giraffes, Grant's zebras, ostriches, black wildebeests, Brazilian tapirs, African spurred tortoises, ring-tailed lemurs, African pygmy goats, Somali sheep, Cameroon sheep and, since 2022, a male capybara and a separate enclosure for a male common warthog.
+The East African Reserve, which contains Rothschild's giraffes, Grant's zebras, ostriches, black wildebeest, South American tapirs, African spurred tortoises, ring-tailed lemurs, American Pygmy goats, Somali sheep, Cameroon sheep and, since 2022, a male capybara and a separate enclosure for a male common warthog.
 The whole reserve extends to 60 acre.

 Jungle Cruise

 The Jungle Cruise (known as the Safari Boat until 2011) is a short trip around Half Mile Lake.
-The journey takes visitors past the island, which was a former home to the elderly male western lowland gorilla Nico, the oldest gorilla in Europe, until his death aged 56 on 7 January 2018.
+The journey takes visitors past an island, which was a former home to the elderly male western lowland gorilla Nico, the oldest gorilla in Europe, until his death aged 56 on 7 January 2018.
 The island is now home to black-and-white colobus monkeys.
+The journey then takes you to the new Hippo House built in 2025.

 Monkey Temple

 Opened in 2012, the centrepiece of this attraction is a large themed ruin with long rope walkways running across the paths, which allows visitors to safely interact with a variety of marmosets and tamarins.